Why Women’s Investment in Movement

 Cost of living context

 Australian polling has shown women are more likely than men to report worsening household finances.
-ASIC Moneysmart research has also found young women are more likely than young men to feel severely stressed by cost of living pressures and overwhelmed by finances.
+ASIC Moneysmart research has also found young women are more likely than young men to feel severely stressed by cost-of-living pressures and overwhelmed by finances.

-Sources: The Australia Institute, ASIC Moneysmart
+Sources: The Australia Institute · ASIC Moneysmart

-So when we talk about women investing in movement, training and support, we are not talking about a casual lifestyle add-on.
-We are talking about something that often has to be defended against the budget, the calendar, guilt and the quiet belief that everyone else’s needs should come first.
+When we talk about women investing in movement, training and support, we are not talking about a casual lifestyle add-on.
+We are talking about something that often has to be defended against the budget, the calendar, guilt and the quiet belief that everyone else's needs should come first.

+Women do not come to Her Trails only because they want to be fitter.
 They come because they want to feel more capable.
 More connected.
 More grounded.
 More able to meet what their life is asking of them.

 The research supports what many women already know in their bodies.
 Regular physical activity is linked to better physical health, improved mental wellbeing and reduced risk of chronic disease.
 In Australia, the cost of diseases caused by insufficient physical activity was estimated at $2.4 billion in 2018 to 2019.